Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Oedema is fluid retention.
 It is caused when blood vessels leak fluid into the lower leg, causing a swollen appearance.
 You may notice indents occur and remain on your leg, when you remove your socks, and that your feet and legs become increasingly swollen after long periods of standing.
 There are several underlying reasons that fluid may be leaking into your leg, including:

 • Venous insufficiencies.
-This is when veins in the leg begin functioning poorly or not at all, not allowing the correct distribution of blood flow.
-A vein insufficiency can obstruct the ability for blood to flow up the leg towards the heart, causing fluid to leak into the lower leg causing swelling.
+This is when veins in the leg begin functioning poorly at all, not allowing the correct distribution of blood flow.
+A vein insufficiency can obstruct the ability for blood to flow up the leg towards the heart causing fluid to leak into the lower leg causing swelling.

 • Leg elevation, whereby the foot is placed above the midline of the body allowing it to drain more efficiently.